Steve Williams (Chairman)

 In addition to routine business, the Committee will:

 - Implement our refined remuneration policy if approved at the 2017 AGM.

 External advisers to the Remuneration Committee

 New Bridge Street (part of Aon Plc) was retained as the appointed adviser to the Committee during 2016 to provide independent advice on remuneration policy and practice.
 Korn Ferry Hay Group also provided advice to the Committee during 2016.
 Neither New Bridge Street nor Korn Ferry Hay Group have any connection with the Group other than in providing advice in relation to Executive remuneration and Non-Executive fees.
 Another subsidiary of Aon Plc provides insurance broking services to the Group.
 The Committee is comfortable that no conflicts arise out of these relationships.
-The total fees paid to New Bridge Street for its services during the year were £75,289 (excluding VAT) and the total fees paid to Korn Ferry Hay Group were £10,500 (excluding VAT).
+The total fees paid to New Bridge Street for its services during the year were £75,289 (excluding VAT) and the total fees paid to Korn Ferry Hay Group during the year were £10,500 (excluding VAT).
 Both New Bridge Street and Korn Ferry Hay Group are signatories to the Remuneration Consultants Group Code of Conduct.

 The Committee regularly reviews the external adviser relationship and is comfortable that the advice it is receiving remains objective and independent.